 All or a portion of the PPP Loan may be forgiven by the SBA and the Lender upon application by the Company.
+Subsequent to the end of the third quarter of 2020, the Company submitted an application for 100% forgiveness of the PPP Loan.
 Under the CARES Act, loan forgiveness is available for the sum of documented payroll costs, covered rent payments, and covered utilities during the eight-week period beginning on the approval date of the PPP Loan.
 For purposes of the CARES Act, payroll costs exclude compensation of an individual employee earning more than \$100,000, prorated annually.
 Not more than 40% of the forgiven amount may be for non-payroll costs.
 Forgiveness is reduced if full-time headcount declines, or if salaries and wages for employees with salaries of \$100,000 or less annually are reduced by more than 25%.
 Although the Company currently believes that its use of the PPP Loan will meet the conditions for forgiveness of the PPP Loan, the Company cannot assure that the PPP Loan will be forgiven, in whole or in part.

 On April 1, 2016, the Company entered into a financing agreement (the "Financing Agreement") under which the Duluth Economic Development Authority (the "Issuer") agreed to sell \$3,415,000 of its Tax Exempt Industrial Revenue Bonds, Series 2016 (IKONICS Project) (the "Bonds") to Wells Fargo Bank, National Association (the "Bank"), and the Bank agreed to lend to the Company the proceeds received from the sale of the Bonds (the "Loan").
-Related to the Company's Loan, the Company made principal payments of \$72,000 during the first six months of 2020 and \$70,000 during the first six months of 2019.
+Related to the Company's Loan, the Company made principal payments of \$108,000 during the first nine months of 2020 and \$105,000 during the first nine months of 2019.

 The Company is subject to certain customary covenants set forth in the Loan, including a requirement that the Company maintain a debt service coverage ratio of not less than 1.25 to 1.00.
 As of December 31, 2019, the Company was not in compliance with the debt service coverage ratio covenant, but obtained a waiver for the non-compliance.
 There is no certainty that a waiver can be obtained in the future if similar violations occur.
 The Company amended the covenant terms in February of 2020 to change the debt service coverage ratio calculation from a rolling quarterly calculation to an annual calculation beginning December 31, 2020.
 If the Company has future violations of its covenants, and is unable to obtain appropriate waivers, it could have a significant adverse effect on the Company's liquidity.
-The Company believes that any adverse effect of such a possible outcome is mitigated by its strong working capital including cash and cash equivalents of \$3.0 million along with the Company's \$2.0 million available line of credit as of June 30, 2020.
+The Company believes that any adverse effect of such a possible outcome is mitigated by its strong working capital including cash and cash equivalents of \$3.5 million along with the Company's \$2.0 million available line of credit as of September 30, 2020.
 However, the Company cannot reasonably estimate the future financial impact on its operations or working capital position given the recent downturn in business due to the coronavirus (COVID-19) pandemic.

 A bank line of credit providing for borrowings of up to \$2,050,000 expires August 30, 2021.
 The line of credit is collateralized by the Company's assets and bears interest at 1.8 percentage points over the 30-day LIBOR rate.
-The Company did not utilize this line of credit during the first six months of 2020 or 2019, and there were no borrowings outstanding as of June 30, 2020 or December 31, 2019.
+The Company did not utilize this line of credit during the first nine months of 2020 or 2019, and there were no borrowings outstanding as of September 30, 2020 or December 31, 2019.
 There are no financial covenants related to the line of credit.